skycoin/skycoin-lite/README.md

 For the compilation process to javascript library, we use [gopherjs](https://github.com/gopherjs/gopherjs).

 To compile the library use `make build-js` or `make build-js-min` (if you want the final file to be minified).
-After compiling, `the main.js` and `main.js.map` files will be created/updated in the root of the repository.
+After compiling, the `skycoin.js` and `skycoin.js.map` files will be created/updated in the `js` folder.

 ## Compile wasm file

 > IMPORTANT: you need Go v1.12.x to use this function.
 It is not guaranteed to work with Go v1.13+.

 To compile the wasm file use `make build-wasm`.
-After compiling, the `skycoin-lite.wasm` file will be created/updated in the root of the repository.
+After compiling, the `skycoin-lite.wasm` file will be created/updated in the `js` folder.

 ## Development